Orange County Title Curative Lawyer

 • Recordation.
 The registered documents should contain all information that is required by the state and county records.

 • Tax liens or mortgages.
-Liens and mortgages require a release prior to the transaction of the title.
+Liens and mortgages require a release prior to the transfer of the title.
 In the case of a lien, verifications must be established.
-In terms of a mortgage, part of the property is eligible for release if the property experiences a takedown schedule or through consecutive partial releases.
+For a mortgage, part of the property is eligible for release if the property experiences a takedown schedule or through consecutive partial releases.

 • Estate planning.
-In cases where property is a part of a trust, a will, or other estate planning documentation, the testator’s intent must be sufficiently documented before the property ownership is transferred.
+In cases where property is part of a trust, a will, or other estate planning documentation, the testator’s intent must be sufficiently documented before property ownership is transferred.

 • Joint tenancies and life estates.
 If the property is part of a unique ownership circumstance, that must be conveyed adequately.
-This could include such instances as someone who has passed but is listed on a title.
+This could include where someone has passed but remains included on a title.

 • Divorce decrees and marital interests.
 When spouses get divorced, their final decree should contain any legal information for appropriately transferring titles.
 A quitclaim deed can be acquired for clarifying purposes.